-The gauge at Sea-Tac Airport has gone to the end of August without a drop of rain.
-And the National Weather Service says if it stays that way through Friday as expected, it'll break the record of .01 inches of precipitation, which has happened just three times in the city since 1891.
+The gauge at Sea-Tac Airport has gone to the end of August without a drop rain.
+And the National Weather Service says if it stays that way through Friday as expected, it'll break the record of .01 inches of precipitation, which has happened just three times since 1891.

 The current dry spell could challenge the 51-day record set in 1951.
-The last rain at the airport was .04 inches on July 22 _ marking 40 days and counting.
+The last rain at the airport was .04 inches on July 22.
+That's 40 days and counting.

-There's no more reason for the dry August than there was for the wet June, said weather service meteorologist Allen Kam.
+Weather service meteorologist Allen Kam says there's no more reason for the dry August than there was for the wet June.

-It's just the way things go, he said, "Streaks happen."
+He says it's just how things go, "Streaks happen."

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)